tasnimhumayra447/Shadow-Aliens-2D-Space-Shooter/README.md

 The current design is highly extensible.
 Adding new enemy types only requires creating new subclasses of EnemyShip, overriding update() & getScore(), and then adding one case to EnemyShip.create().
 BattleScreen requires no changes at all, demonstrating the open-closed principle.
 The one minor limitation is that EnemyShip.create() must be modified for each new type.

-Overall, the hierarchy introduced in Project 2 leaves the codebase significantly more maintainable than Project 1, where all logic was in ShadowAliens, making extensions require deep modification of existing code.
+Overall, the hierarchy introduced in Project 2 leaves the codebase significantly more maintainable than Project 1.

 ## Design Report References